talon-one/TalonOne.cs/docs/ManagementApi.md

 > InlineResponse2002 GetCampaignByAttributes (int applicationId, CampaignSearch body, int? pageSize = null, int? skip = null, string sort = null, string campaignState = null)

-Get a list of all campaigns that match the given attributes
+List campaigns that match the given attributes

-Gets a list of all the campaigns that exactly match a set of attributes.
+Get a list of all the campaigns that match a set of attributes.

 ### Example